juanjo-rosh/juanjo-rosh/README.md

 - 👋 Hi, I’m @juanjo-rosh
 - 👀 I’m interested in Neural Networks.
-- 🌱 I’m currently learning more about Deep Learning and AI.
+- 🌱 I’m currently learning more about Cybersecurity, Deep Learning and AI.
 - ⚡ Fun fact: I am from Madrid but I studied one year of college in Atlanta.

 <!---